MISSION STATEMENT NANCY VERMEULEN

 MY MISSION IS TO MAKE A DIFFERENCE

 As a public speaker, I want to touch and inspire those people who dare to follow their dreams in a world that is so eager to hold them back.
-And as a researcher, I want to contribute to the space research that will make our world a better place.
+And as a researcher, I want to contribute to interdisciplinary research that will make our world a better place.
 I want people to look up at the sky and see the bigger picture, even if it is just for a moment.
 We are all on this planet together and we will have to learn to work together if we want to survive as a species.
 Race, gender, religion, politics: these are all artificial problems and completely irrelevant when seen from space.
 More importantly, these things are distracting us from our real purpose.
 There is no you versus me.
 There is us, together in the vastness of space, trying to survive.